Dhruv1777/Data_Projects/README.md

 # Spotify Top Songs Analysis & Predictive Modelling

+All Code is available in the R file "R_Code_Spotify_Top_Songs" in this repository.

 ## Project Overview:

 This analysis explores what attributes contribute to a song's popularity on Spotify, focusing on specific characteristics like 'danceability', 'energy', and more.
 Additionally, the analysis delves into genre and release time impacts on popularity.